vsix8625/IronBinX/README-build.md

 ## About build process:
   - I used a custom bash to create and compile this project.
-  - A copy of the build script is on ../scripts/Ironbin.
+  - But from now on Make will be used.
   - A simple makefile will be included in build dir.
+  - To build run `make` when on the same dir as makefile.

 ## Notes:
  - A possible rework of IroBinX is on the way, with probably more features.
-       - Multi threading builds for projects with more than 25 files
-       - C dir iteration and detection of source files instead of utilizing the 'find' tool.